"How Did You Know?" "I Didn't."

 - This really surprised Clay and Rai though because up until that point, Omi knew ahead of time every trick thrown at him throughout the episode, including Rai's constant attempts through Shen-Gong-Wu battles and card dealings.
 When he said that he "guessed" that time, they were aghast he didn't/couldn't use his Tiger Instinct.

-- The Simpsons Halloween episode "Dial 'Z' for Zombie", Homer shoots the zombie Flanders.
+- The Simpsons Halloween episode "Dial 'Z' for Zombie", Homer shoots an undead Ned Flanders (this is reported to be Matt Groening's favorite scene from the entire history of the series).

 Bart: Dad!
 You killed the zombie Flanders!